DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    sqlite-utils create-database empty.db
+    duckdb-utils create-database empty.duckdb

 To enable :ref:`cli_wal` on the newly created database add the ``--enable-wal`` option:

 .. code-block:: bash

-    sqlite-utils create-database empty.db --enable-wal
+    duckdb-utils create-database empty.duckdb --enable-wal

 To enable SpatiaLite metadata on a newly created database, add the ``--init-spatialite`` flag:

 .. code-block:: bash

-    sqlite-utils create-database empty.db --init-spatialite
+    duckdb-utils create-database empty.duckdb --init-spatialite

 That will look for SpatiaLite in a set of predictable locations.
 To load it from somewhere else, use the ``--load-extension`` option:

 .. code-block:: bash

-    sqlite-utils create-database empty.db --init-spatialite --load-extension /path/to/spatialite.so
+    duckdb-utils create-database empty.duckdb --init-spatialite --load-extension /path/to/spatialite.so

 .. _cli_inserting_data:

 Inserting JSON data
 ===================

-If you have data as JSON, you can use ``sqlite-utils insert tablename`` to insert it into a database.
+If you have data as JSON, you can use ``duckdb-utils insert tablename`` to insert it into a database.
 The table will be created with the correct (automatically detected) columns if it does not already exist.

 You can pass in a single JSON object or a list of JSON objects, either as a filename or piped directly to standard-in (by using ``-`` as the filename).